logos-maker/ikiGUI/README.md

 It's a cross platform, graphics library for tiled graphics with alpha channel and animations, that uses almost no code at all.
 It can be used for audio plugins (it doesn't use static or global variables that will mess up your programs).

 Include ikigui.h to your project for usage.
 Easy to test out by making standalone applications...
 #define IKIGUI_STANDALONE before #include '/libs/ikigui.h'

+The file ikigui.h can be used as a single file lib that has no platform dependencies att all...
+#define IKIGUI_DRAW_ONLY before #include '/libs/ikigui.h'

 You can place graphic elements one by one or use character/tile maps (an old concept widely used in the 80's and in 2D computer games).
 Tile maps it's a simple way to make columns and rows of knobs for example and animate them.